-Judging that it takes up to two minutes to pour the perfect pint of Guinness, this award winning ad filmed a group of surfers waiting for the perfect wave.
+Judging that it takes up to two minutes to pour the perfect pint of Guinness, this award winning ad (external link) filmed a group of surfers waiting for the perfect wave.
 Again, it was primarily made for TV.

 The message: Good things come to those who wait

 The concept: Surfers tackle a huge wave that appears to transform into real white horses – only one surfer survives